Richard Ross Dealt With Some Major High And Low Points During His Time As Philadelphia's Top Cop

 “We need to be more responsive and more accountable to all of our neighborhood,” he said after being sworn in.

-His first test came just two days later, when patrol officer Jesse Harnett was nearly executed by a man in flowing Muslim garb.
+His first test came just two days later, when Patrol Officer Jesse Hartnett was nearly executed by a man in flowing Muslim garb.
 The incident was captured on camera and gained international attention.

 ‘Zero Tolerance For Harassment’: Leaders React To Philadelphia Police Commissioner Richard Ross’ Abrupt Resignation